Japanese Chopstick Etiquette: A Comprehensive Guide

-Hashi-oki is a ceramic object that allows you to rest the tips of the chopsticks when you’re not using them.
-If the table setting has them, it’s a no-brainer to use them instead of placing your chopsticks on the bowl or plate.
+Hashi-oki is a ceramic object that allows you to rest the tips of the chopsticks when you’re not using them, It is very common in Japanese table settings.
+If your table setting has chopstick rest, it’s a no-brainer to use them instead of placing your chopsticks on the bowl or plate.

 Avoid dripping liquids from chopsticks

 Liquid trickling from your chopsticks is unsightly and will earn a frown.
 It could soil your table or clothes.
 Also, don’t wash them on any liquid like soup or tea because it’s considered rude.
 If you have good Japanese chopstick etiquette, you’ll have a generally clean pair for the whole meal.

 Another unsightly practice the Japanese would rather not see at the table is someone stirring food around their plate or bowl.
 Of course, some foods are an exception, like the natto gohan, which needs to be mixed thoroughly.

 The Japanese are a polite bunch and would understand how foreigners may not know every traditional practice of using chopsticks.
 However, having the know-how demonstrates your respect for them.
 It helps you earn plus points and learn more about the beautiful Japanese culture!